TJBRocker/SQL-Portfolio/DataQuest/Northwind/solution.md

 ### Questions & Solutions

-Familiarize yourself with the Northwind company by writing the following queries.
-Consider saving them as views to help with the rest of the project:

--  Combine orders and customers tables to get more detailed information about each order.
--  Combine order_details, products, and orders tables to get detailed order information, including the product name and quantity.
--  Combine employees and orders tables to see who is responsible for each order.

 #### Part 1: Monthly Sales

 -  Join the Orders and Order_Details tables to bring together the data you need.